mbabynames search ✿

 Emilio Victor

-"noble and strong" (Emilio) meets "conqueror" (Victor).
+"rival, eager" (Emilio) meets "conqueror" (Victor).
 The combination reads as complete.
 Neither name overshadows the other.
 Victor (2 syllables) provides a firm close after the longer Emilio.

 Emilio Lorenzo